MD6010 - Dissertation/Investigative Study (2023/24)

 |Total study hours||300|

-3. To develop and manifest graduate levels of achievement across a range of professional and transferable skills;
+• Develop and manifest graduate levels of achievement across a range of professional and transferable skills.

-4. To afford a sophisticated instrument for exploring, testing, and presenting ideas at graduate level;
+• Afford a sophisticated instrument for exploring, testing, and presenting ideas at graduate level.

 The Dissertation / Investigative Study will be based primarily on a course of independent study.
 The syllabus will therefore be a product of negotiation between the student and supervisor and will depend on the topic of research.
 All students will be asked to consider academic and methodological issues in their work and supervisors will supply an indicative and provisional reading list at the outset of project and research.
 Students are expected to expand on this list and conduct further research in the area to produce both the literature review and the main body of the thesis.